dtudk/pythonsupport-page/docs/learn-more/vscode.rst

-    Once you've created a python file you need to selecet your interpreter.
+    Once you've created a python file you need to select your interpreter.
 In short, the interpreter is the version of Python that you use to execute your code.

     .. tab-set::